Skip to main content Skip to navigation

 Assessment component

-eCommerce website build 30% 18 hours No
+eCommerce optimisation challenge 30% 18 hours No

 Reassessment component

-Individual Assessment No
+eCommerce optimisation challenge - Individual Assessment No

 Feedback on assessment

-Verbal and written feedback will be provided for the the Group Project.
+Verbal and written feedback will be provided for the Group Project.
 Written feedback will be provided for the Business Report assignment.

 Courses